 The Bavaria Statue is located to the west side of Theresienwieste.
 Installed in the 19th century, the statue is a large bronze casting of a woman representing the spirit of Bavaria.
 Behind her stands a grand columned building housing busts of notable Bavarians from throughout history.

 Just across Bavariapark from the Bavaria Statue is the Deutsches Museum Verkehrszentrum.
-Dedicated to transportation, the Verkehrszentrum is quite niche, but it is worth a visit if you are already in the area visiting the statue and Hall of Fame.
+Dedicated to transportation, the Verkehrszentrum is quite niche, but it is worth a visit if you are already in the area visiting the statue and Hall of Fame

 With plenty of budget hotels close to the train station, you will have both convenience and affordability.
 Also, less time wasted getting your luggage to and from your hotel.
 Win-win!

-Best places to stay in Ludwigsvorstadt:
+Best hotels in Ludwigsvorstadt:

 Isarvorstadt is the area immediately south of Ludwigsvorstadt.
 Technically they are two halves of one large district, but they each have their own distinct atmosphere and draw.
 Isarvorstadt is so named for being the end of the district closest to the Isar River.